eyalra5/RestoreDelMessages/README.md

 🧠 Algorithm Overview
 -----------
-Intercepts WhatsApp notifications
+Listen on WhatsApp notifications

-Stores incoming messages with metadata:

-Sender

-Chat / Group ID

-Timestamp

-Content

-Detects deletion notifications
+store notification message, sender and time

-Matches deletion events against stored messages using:
+Matches deletion events against stored messages

-Temporal proximity

-Sender consistency

-Chat context

-Marks the most probable message as deleted

 ⚠️ This is a heuristic approach — accuracy is probabilistic, not guaranteed.